spdx/spdx-spec/docs/annexes/SPDX-license-expressions.md

 For license identifiers, only the variable part (after `LicenseRef-`) is case insensitive.

-So, `LicenseRef-Beerware-4.2` and `LicenseRef-beerware-4.2` are the same identifier, and `licenseref-beerware-4.2` is not a valid license identifier.
+This means, for example, that `LicenseRef-Name` and `LicenseRef-name` should be treated as the same identifier and considered to refer to the same license, while `licenseref-name` is not a valid license identifier.

 The same applies to `AdditionRef-`.